It is already happening, more and more artists are switching from traditional to digital art. The magic of “undo button”

 You already know “bigger the better” but it is not true.
 The more practical way of choosing the right drawing tablet is to look at your monitor size.

-If you have a small monitor of around 13-15 inches than a medium-size tablet is the best.
-Similarly, if your screen is 19 inches or bigger than you must go for a larger size tablet. (*only applies to tablets without screen)
+If you have a small monitor of around 13-15 inches than a medium-size drawing tablet will work better.
+Similarly, if your screen is 19 inches or bigger than you must go for a larger tablet. (*only applies to tablets without screen)

 Imagine having a large monitor and a small pentab.
 For a small stroke on the tablet, you will get a long stroke on the screen.
 Same is true when you get a large tablet for a small monitor.
-You will draw a small line on the monitor for a larger line drawn on the tablet.
+A smaller line will appear on the monitor for a longer stroke drawn on the tablet.